AymenSegni/deploy-microservices-docker-swarm/README.md

 ## What

-Since we deploy our application on a [Docker Swarm Mode](https://docs.docker.com/engine/swarm/) cluster, we will make use of [Docker overlay network](https://docs.docker.com/engine/userguide/networking/get-started-overlay/#overlay-networking$
+To deploy our application on a [Docker Swarm Mode](https://docs.docker.com/engine/swarm/) cluster, we will make use of [Docker overlay network](https://docs.docker.com/engine/userguide/networking/get-started-overlay/#overlay-networking$